 Council of Student Leaders

-The Council of Student Leaders (CSL) is SCC's form of a student government.
+The Council of Student Leaders (CSL) is SCC's form of student government.
 They exist to preserve student rights, serve student needs, provide student funding for student activities and clubs, and serve as the official voice of the student body.
 CSL also provides opportunities for growth in leadership skills and self-awareness for its members.
-CSL members are required to be available to meet every Thursday from 12 - 1pm.
-For more information, please contact Jen Sydow at (480) 423-6724 or email@example.com.
+CSL members are required to be available to meet every Thursday from 12 - 1:30 pm.
+For more information, please contact us at (480) 423-6590 or [email protected].

 Check out our Democracy Wall in front of the student civic initiatives in the Student Center Cafeteria.
 Questions and prompts are posted on a weekly basis, inviting you to respond by writing your thoughts and opinions on the whiteboard.
 Pick up a marker and Get Engaged!